Physiccode/calculator/README.md

-# Rust calculator
+# About
-Simple CLI calculator built in Rust,has up to 16 functions and 480+ lines of code,i might bring updates as  i learn more rust
+A calculator made with the Rust programming language,it supports finding roots of third and second degree equations,complex or real.It also supports many other calculations,feel free to explore it's functionalities.

-## How to Install?
+## How to Install & run?
 ```bash
 git clone https://github.com/Physiccode/calculator.git
 cd calculator